The Music Mark Awards 2024 Shortlist

 Georgina Spray

 Georgina Spray is a trailblazer in music education and disability advocacy.
-A multi-talented musician, session leader, researcher, and Young Ambassador for the National Autistic Society, she is a true inspiration to all those she works with – both professionals and young musicians alike.
+Nominated by MAC Makes Music, where she currently acts as an Emerging Music Leader, Georgina, is a multi-talented musician, session leader, researcher, and Young Ambassador for the National Autistic Society, she is a true inspiration to all those she works with – both professionals and young musicians alike.
 As an Assistant Music Leader with the National Open Youth Orchestra (NOYO), Georgina demonstrates exceptional skill in tailoring support for individual musicians.
 Her impact spans from considered bespoke mentorship to younger, associate orchestra members, to the wider-reaching impact of supporting a national ensemble and her contribution to sharing her lived experiences in key research projects.

 We will also announce the surprise winner of the This Is Not A Rehearsal Sustainability Award, sponsored by Normans Education at the conference!
 Get your ticket now so you don’t miss out.